Thick and creamy pumpkin oatmeal – a super healthy breakfast recipe that tastes like homemade pumpkin pie!

 My favorite way to eat it is with almond or coconut butter melted into the hot oatmeal and crushed pecans or walnuts sprinkled on top.

-I also know a lot of readers who like to add a scoop of healthy Banana Ice Cream on top of their pumpkin oatmeal.
+I also know a lot of readers who like to add a scoop of healthy Banana Ice Cream on top of their pumpkin oats.

 If you can’t find canned pumpkin, you can also use mashed sweet potato, roasted pumpkin, butternut squash, or kabocha squash.

-The secret is to add more milk than most other oatmeal recipes, which makes the oatmeal 10x creamier.
+The trick with these is to add more milk than most other oatmeal recipes, which makes the oatmeal 10x creamier.

-And you can make it in the slow cooker, microwave, or on the stovetop – whichever you prefer.
+And you can make it in the slow cooker, microwave, or on the stovetop – whichever cooking method you prefer.

 For overnight pumpkin oatmeal, make the recipe and refrigerate the night before.
-You can eat them cold or reheat in the morning.
+You can eat them cold or reheat the oats in the morning.

-You can also swap rolled oats for steel cut oats if you wish: simply scale the amount of oats back to 1/4 cup and keep everything else the same.
+You can also swap rolled oats for steel cut oats if you prefer their chewier texture: simply scale the amount of oats in the recipe back to 1/4 cup and keep everything else the same.

 (Above – Watch the video of how to make pumpkin oatmeal)